-Welcome to Flash Pulp, episode four hundred and one.
+Welcome to Flash Pulp, episode four hundred and seven.

-This week’s episodes are brought to you by The Melting Potcast
+This week’s episodes are brought to you by Hugh J. O’Donnell’s The City

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we hear the whispered tale behind the black ambulance said to haunt the backroads of Capital County.

 Art and Narration by Opopanax